 Table 1L-18 summarizes residential parking standards in Reedley.
 The City allows shared parking or "joint use" parking for mixed-use developments with Planning Commission approval.
-The City also waives off-street parking requirements in the Downtown Commercial District, which applies to any parcel in the area bounded by 10th and 12th Streets and the first alleys east and west from G Street (Reedley Municipal Code, Chapter 9, Downtown Parking and Business Improvement Area).
+The City also waives offstreet parking requirements in the Downtown Commercial District, which applies to any parcel in the area bounded by 10th and 12th Streets and the first alleys east and west from G Street (Reedley Municipal Code, Chapter 9, Downtown Parking and Business Improvement Area).
+As denoted below the City has included Program 15 to reduce parking standards for multifamily dwellings to mitigate possible constraints on development.